Graviti-AI/graviti-python-sdk/docs/source/features/version_control/draft.rst

    draft.commit(f"{COMMIT_TITLE}", f"{COMMIT_DESCRIPTION}")

 .. important::
-   SDK does not automatically update the ``dataset.HEAD`` after committing the draft.
+   SDK does not automatically update the version of the dataset after committing the draft.
    Therefore, the dataset may be some commits behind the server.
 In addition, other members of the workspace may have committed drafts on this branch.

    So it is necessary to ``checkout`` the specified branch, commit or tag before proceeding to the next step.
 For example, if the user needs to commit a draft and tag the commit: